 - Missing Mom: Her mother Cyan dissapeared after her village was destroyed by the Swamp Witch's Army.
 This was one of the reason she joins Annelotte in her rebellion.
 Averted in the anime, where her mother is not mentioned anywhere and her reasons for sticking up with Annelotte are entirely personal.

 - Our Elves Are Different: She's a Little Elf, hence her height.

 - Punny Name: Her name, combined with Vignt's, spells "28" in French, a reference to the original name of Gigantor, Tetsujin 28-go.

 - Vague Age: While this is not surprising, as she's not the only one dealing with this, the Illustrated Stories' continuity implies she's more or less a bit younger than Annelotte, but she's still an adult.
 On the other hand, in the manga adaptation of Rebellion, Annelotte considers her as a child and she worries about her due to this.
 This is played a bit in the Rebellion Zero manga, as she poses as a kid to Sigui, so she doesn't try to kill her for being an alchemist.

 An elven automaton reputedly built by Huit's mother, who also serves as Huit's playmate, bodyguard and companion.
 She is a wind-up automaton, but with a fairly long lifespan once wound up.
 She always acts under the orders written in the "remote control" unit Huit carries, written in an arcane runic script.

 - Arm Cannon: More like an Arm Rifle.

-- Boobs of Steel: Literally, since she's a Automaton, not to mention being bustier.
+- Boobs of Steel: Literally, since she's both an Automaton and very busty.